Why Return to Work?

 - Tell your doctor or other healthcare provider about the type of work you usually do, and ask about what you can do while you recover.

-- Take an active part in the RTW plan as agreed during all discussions.
+- Take an active part in the Return to Work plan as agreed during all discussions.

 What will the WCB do?